Fiston-pro/AWS-summary/README.md

 Amazon Relational Database Service(RDS) is a distributed relational database service by Amazon Web Services.

+AWS Elastic Block Store (EBS) is storage used by the EC2 to store persistent data.

+Amazon Elastic Container Service (ECS) is a container management service that supports Docker containers and allows you to run applications on a managed cluster of Amazon Elastic Compute Cloud (Amazon EC2) instances.

 Amazon CloudFront is a content delivery network operated by Amazon Web Services.

 Amazon Elastic Block Store provides raw block-level storage that can be attached to Amazon EC2 instances and is used by Amazon Relational Database Service.